alexandraholcombe/university-registrar/README.md

 * Example Output:
 \> "Jennifer", `database-assigned id`

-**The GetAll method for the Student class will return all stylist entries in the database in the form of a list.**
+**The GetAll method for the Student class will return all student entries in the database in the form of a list.**
 * Example Input:
         > "Elizabeth", id is 10
         > "Katie", id is 11